-Are Cat Calming Sprays Effective?
+Are Cats Calming Sprays Effective?

 For that reason, cat parents should be prepared to use the spray more than once, but don’t overdo it!
 Simply pay attention to how she behaves and if you notice she seems stressed, it may be time to reach for the calming spray again.

-Another important fact to note is that calming sprays work to reduce anxiety, but they do not address or treat underlying behavioral issues.
+Another important fact to note is that calming sprays work to reduce cat’s anxiety, but they do not address or treat underlying behavioral issues.
 So, while a calming spray may provide temporary relief your cat may require training or a deeper look at determining what the root of the problem is.

 How to Pick a Cat Calming Spray

 Like with all things, it is important to do your research when selecting a cat calming spray.
 Stay away from sprays that have harsh chemicals in them because they can have adverse effects on your cat’s overall health.

 As always, consult your vet when making a decision regarding the health of your cat.
-She will be able to tell you if a calming spray is the right choice or if your cat needs a different type of treatment.
+She will be able to tell you if a calming spray is the right choice of cat pheromone spray products or if your cat needs a different type of treatment.